Bill Veeck rumors, news

 -

 • Today in White Sox History: March 7Kid Gleason, who began his career as a pitcher for Philadelphia in 1888 (when this photo was taken), became the object of the first American-National League trade ever on this day, 122 years ago.
-Ironically enough, the trade paved the way for him to finish up his career — now as a second baseman — with the Phillies. | Sepia Times/Universal Images Group via Getty Images A future South Side ...2025See also White Sox scores
+Ironically enough, the trade paved the way for him to finish up his career — now as a second baseman — with the Phillies. | Sepia Times/Universal Images Group via Getty Images A future South Side ...2025See also White Sox

 -

 • Today in White Sox History: February 25Danny Tartabull had his fourth-most season homers in 1996 with the White Sox.
 As it turned out, he’d hit his last longball with the South Siders, as his move to Philadelphia — on this day, 28 years ago — didn’t work out too well.
-After a brief hello, it was a quick goodbye to Danny Tartabull 1903 Though under contract to the White Sox, shortstop George Davis intends to go to court in order...2025Read about White Sox
+After a brief hello, it was a quick goodbye to Danny Tartabull 1903 Though under contract to the White Sox, shortstop George Davis intends to go to court in order...2025See also White Sox statistics

 -

 • The 2025 White Sox promo schedule is out!Four straight complete games in the 2005 ALCS are commemorated with this unique bobblehead giveaway. | Chicago White Sox Celebrate 125 years on the South Side with a variety of unique promotional items Hello, White Sox fans!
 The season is drawing closer each day, and Spring Training arrives in about two weeks.
-With that comes the promotional schedule, so let’s take a peek at the press rele...2025Continue with White Sox stats
+With that comes the promotional schedule, so let’s take a peek at the press rele...2025Check it out White Sox statistics

 -